Wu Wei: the Chinese art of effortless action

 Maybe that's why Wu Wei is such an important idea in Chinese philosophy—it encourages us to let go of our ego-driven desires and go with the natural flow of life, leading to inner peace and real fulfillment.

-How to Practice Wu Wei in Modern Daily Life
+How to practice Wu Wei in modern daily life

 Although Wu Wei might seem tough to wrap your head around in our fast-paced, goal-driven world, it's definitely possible to weave its principles into our everyday lives.
 I've been doing it for 18 years now.
 It's a concept you can apply to every aspect of your life, from the personal to the professional.